 You can also visit The Whispering Wall to experience the phenomenon of a whisper passing along the curve to be heard on the other side of the dam.

 Visit the Lyndoch Lavender Farm for great Instagram photos and even better lavender food and skin care products (I recommend the lavender ice cream or lavender scones, both available from the cafe).

 For lunch, grab something to eat at one of the wineries, many of them have their own restaurants, or make your way to Tanunda and eat at Char Barossa.
 They have a variety of meals, many of which use local Barossa produce.
 After lunch take a short stroll through Tanunda browsing the shops.

-If you are still enjoying the Barossa at dinner time, I suggest eating at 1918 Bistro & Grill, or for something really special, take a look at Appellation restaurant at The Louise.
-Otherwise there are plenty of options in all the towns for a more casual meal or takeaway.
+If you are still enjoying the Barossa at dinner time, I suggest eating at 1918 Bistro & Grill, or for something really special, take a look at the Appellation restaurant at The Louise.
+Otherwise, there are plenty of options in all the towns for a more casual meal or takeaway.

-If you don’t have your own car, or prefer not to drive while wine tasting, then there are three types of options for visiting the Barossa Valley – the hop on/hop off bus, a bus tour or a private tour.
+If you don’t have a car or prefer not to drive while wine tasting, then there are three options for visiting the Barossa Valley – the hop-on/hop-off bus, a bus tour or a private tour.
 Here are some suggestions for each

 - Hop On/Hop Off Bus – this bus picks you up and returns you to the Adelaide City centre, doing a loop through the Barossa during the day.
+You can also meet the bus in the Barossa if you are staying there instead.
 You can get on and off at any of the locations along the loop to enjoy the wineries and attractions

 Once you have tasted enough wine, then here are some of the other things to do in Mclaren Vale for the rest of your day